runpod/docs/docs/fine-tune/index.md

 sidebar_position: 1
 ---

-# Fine-tuning a model

-This guide explains how to fine-tune a large language model using the Axolotl framework.
+This guide explains how to fine-tune a large language model with RunPod.

 ## Before you begin